RayhanaAkterDev/Frontend-Bootcamp-2.0/02-css/10-float-and-clear/README.md

 }
 ```

 > Helps align images or boxes next to text and fix layout breaking issues caused by floats.
-Used more in traditional layouts.
+Mostly used in older or traditional layouts.

 ---

 ## ⚠️ Confusing Parts Explained

+1. ✅ **`float` is applied to child elements**, not the parent.
+Floating a parent has no layout effect.
-1. ✅ `clear: both` is for **non-floated siblings** only.
-It doesn't fix the parent's collapsed height.
+2. ✅ `clear: both` should be applied to **non-floated siblings**, not on the floated element itself.
-2. 🔴 `clear: both` on the floated element itself does **nothing**.
+3. 🔴 `clear: both` on a floated child does **nothing useful**.
-3. ✅ To fix a parent with only floated children, use this clearfix:
+4. ✅ To fix the parent container’s collapsed height (when all children are floated), use this clearfix:

 ```css
 .clearfix::after {